-White Rose Maths is an organisation that provides maths resources and lesson planning materials to help teachers adopt a maths mastery approach.
+White Rose Maths is an organisation that provides maths resources and lesson planning materials to help teachers adopt a approach.
 Their mission is to support teachers in improving maths education and prove that, with the right support, all children can do maths.

-They offer Schemes of Learning that break down what children should learn during each week of each term, and these Schemes have been adopted by schools all over the UK.
+They offer that break down what children should learn during each week of each term, and these Schemes have been adopted by schools all over the UK.
 The yearly frameworks are aligned with the National Curriculum and help teachers plan out children’s journey to mastery by making sure they tackle learning objectives in a logical order.

 And within these frameworks are the White Rose Maths small steps to progression — milestones that children need to meet to successfully progress through the National Curriculum.